-This prospectus offers the Fund's Admiral Shares.
-A separate prospectus offers the Fund's Institutional Shares and Institutional Plus Shares, which are generally for investors who invest a minimum of \$5 million and \$100 million, respectively.
+This prospectus offers the Fund's Institutional Shares and Institutional Plus Shares, which are generally for investors who invest a minimum of \$5 million or \$100 million, respectively.
+Separate prospectuses offer the Fund's Investor Shares and AdmiralTM Shares, which generally have investment minimums of \$3,000.
+Another prospectus offers the Fund's Institutional Select Shares which are generally for investors who invest a minimum of \$3 billion.
 In addition, the Fund issues ETF Shares (an exchange-traded class of shares), which are also offered through a separate prospectus.